Zebra Mussels

 The goal is to deter and repel zebra mussels using these preventative measures, together with the air blast cleaning process installed with the original intake screens.
 If we can prevent colonization of mussels on the screens, on the intake structure, and in pipes and pumps, we can avoid more serious and costly problems.

-To learn more about how to stop the spread of zebra mussels and report sightings, visit the website and .
+To learn more about how to stop the spread of zebra mussels and report sightings, visit the Texas Invasives website and U.S. Geological Survey Monitoring Program.